-Meanwhile, the department coordinates with general managers, who responsible for are promoting sustainability within each business unit, and with the sustainability promoting staff of each business unit's Planning & Coordination Department.
+Meanwhile, the department coordinates with general responsible managers, who are for promotina sustainability within each business unit, and with the sustainability promoting staff of each business unit's Planning & Coordination Department.
 The department also works with the sustainability promoting staff of relevant corporate departments and overseas regional organizations to ensure that sustainability promotion measures are fully implemented groupwide and also that the different business units and regional organizations pursue measures tailored to the specifics of their business or region.